kaushlendrathe1710/Kmeet/replit.md

 - **Fixed Stale Connection Issue**:
   - Connections that work once then fail on reconnect are now properly cleaned up
   - When creating a new connection, stale (failed/disconnected/closed) connections are automatically closed and replaced
-  - Proper cleanup on participant-left events
+  - Proper cleanup on participant-left events (including ICE buffers)
   - 10-second timeout for "disconnected" state to auto-cleanup persistent disconnects
 - **Mobile Camera Support**:
   - Added mobile device detection for camera initialization